Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Twisted cases

 As we have seen, in the untwisted case, the proof of the tensor product formula for Kontsevich classes follows easily after the construction of a diagonal map $\delta$ on the graph complex.
 In the twisted situation, there are two cases to consider: \begin{itemize} \item[(1)] both $\langle-,-\rangle_A$ and $\langle-,-\rangle_B$ are odd; \item[(2)] the inner product $\langle-,-\rangle_A$ is even, and $\langle-,-\rangle_B$ is odd (the case when $\langle-,-\rangle_A$ is odd and $\langle-,-\rangle_B$ is even is symmetric). \end{itemize} In the following, for a fixed graph $\Gamma$, as in Definition~\ref{delta-gamma-def}, we first define $\delta_\Gamma$ in each case separately.

-{\bf Case (1):} We define $\delta: \mG_* \rightarrow \mG_*(\det)\otimes \mG_*(\det)$ as the composition
+{\bf Case (1):} We define $\delta_\Gamma: F_*(\Gamma,\LL) \rightarrow F_*(\Gamma,\LL)\otimes F_*(\Gamma,\LL)$ as the composition

-{\bf Case (2):} We define $\delta_\Gamma: \mG_*(\Gamma,\det) \rightarrow \mG_*(\Gamma)\otimes\mG_*(\Gamma,\det)$ as the composition
+{\bf Case (2):} We define $\delta_\Gamma: F_*(\Gamma,\LL) \rightarrow F_*(\Gamma)\otimes F_*(\Gamma,\LL)$ as the composition

 In both cases the definition of $\delta_\Gamma$ does not depend on the choices involved.
-For ordering of vertices, this is as before.
-For the choices of $e_{i,0}$, independence follows from cyclicity of $\Delta$.
-The map $\psi_\Gamma$ also depends on an ordering of the cycles, but note that the map $\psi_\Gamma$ (or its inverse) appears twice in each composition, so this ambiguity is canceled.
+For ordering of vertices and starting half edges, the proof is the same as in the untwisted case.
+The map $\psi_\Gamma$ also depends on the choice of $\xi\in \det H_1(\Gamma)$, but note that the map $\psi_\Gamma$ (or its inverse) appears twice in both case, so this dependence cancels out.